RyanThomasMusser/kickstart-meteor-react-flowrouter-SSR-codeSplit/README.md

 [Storybook](https://github.com/kadirahq/react-storybook) is a great way to see your UI components in isolation, to make sure all looks good and to quickly work on a single component.

 ### Tests
-Tests.. well you should do them!
+Tests.. well you should write them!
+Here I show how to write unit tests on UI components, but there's much more to do.

 # Running
 ## Installation